 - $428 per year or $36 per month

-Our calculated savings agree with the Union of Concerned Scientists' cost savings estimate of about $558/year for Massachusetts and Rhode Island, which you can access here.
+Our calculated savings agree with the Union of Concerned Scientists' cost savings estimate of about $558/year for Massachusetts and Rhode Island from 2017, which you can access here.
 Our estimates take into account the recent drop in gasoline prices as a result of economic inactivity from Covid-19.